Sunilkumarchoudari/sunilkumarchoudari.github.io/content/jobs/NMTM1/index.md

 url: 'http://www.newmoderntechmedia.blogspot.com/'
 ---

-- Technology Designed & Developer By Me to Educate People more about Technology.
+- Technology Designed & Developed By Me to educate People more about Technology.